 The Holiday Inn is located at the marina yet is only a few minutes walk from the city centre.
 Hull is an easily walkable city and during our weekend stay we visited The Deep overlooking the Humber estuary which is one of the world’s top aquariums.
 We also found time to visit the Maritime Museum and the three museums that comprise the Museums Quarter in the historic old town.

 We enjoyed our stay at the Holiday Inn Hull Marina with its enviable position on the water’s edge, its restaurant, bar and many of the rooms having beautiful marina views.
 All the staff we came into contact with were very friendly and helpful making us feel very welcome and on a return visit to Hull we would definitely stay there again.
+We were guests of the Holiday Inn Hull Marina and as always, all views and opinions are our own.

 If you would like to read in more detail about how we spent our weekend in Hull and get some inspiration for your own visit, you can follow the link below: